arkologystudio/holochain-stencil-template/README.md

 nix develop
 ```

-**Run all the other instructions in this README from inside this nix-shell, otherwise they won't work**.
+**Note:** _Run all the other instructions in this README from inside this nix-shell, otherwise they won't work_.

 Install project dependencies for all workspaces